arahi7860/node-npm-intro/README.md

 ## Framing (5 min, 10:05)

 Today we're going to embark on the next leg of our journey in learning fullstack web development.
-We've just learned to write client-side JavaScript that is loaded into our browsers via an HTML file.
+So far we've just learned to write client-side JavaScript that is loaded into our browsers via an HTML file.

 If we're not writing JavaScript *for* our browsers to run, then what exactly are we writing it for?
 You may have heard that Node JavaScript is server-side JavaScript, but why and how are we concerned with servers as web developers?

 ## Turn & Talk (5 min, 10:10)

 With a person next to you, spend 2-3 minutes talking about what a server does, or what things you associate with the server.
-Please feel free to search on the web, if you feel like don't.
+Please feel free to search on the web.
+Post your thoughts on an issue on this repo.

 Afterwards, we'll share and discuss how this relates to full stack web development.